 The long history of still life artwork has served as an invaluable tool for historians when analysing the cultures of various areas and religions of the past.
-For example, a still life painting of a table full of food and drink eaten by a lower class family in the 16th century gives us an idea of what tables of others like that artist at this time looked like.
+For example, a still life painting of a table full of food and drink eaten by a lower-class family in the 16th century gives us an idea of what tables at that time looked like.
 And suddenly, these pieces make us feel like historians; we think that’s more than cool.

 But, still life art isn't just impressively realistic depictions of objects.
 They are actually symbolic of the beliefs and interests of the time they were created.

 Interested?
 Keep on reading for more.